CAST-Extend/com.castsoftware.uc.aip.console.aws/README.md

 * Dashboard
 * Postgres RDBMS

-With CAST AIP being the only component to scale out once the platform is spawned.
+CAST AIP can scale out once the platform is spawed.

 The Postgres instance is shared by all components.